Eli P. Ashmun

 Eli Porter Ashmun (June 24, 1770 – May 10, 1819) was a Federalist United States Senator from Massachusetts from 1816 to 1818.

 Early years

 Eli Porter Ashmun was the eldest child of Justus and Kezia Ashmun.
 He was born in the vicinity of Fort Edward, New York, from whence the family fled in 1777 during the advance of British troops of John Burgoyne in the Saratoga campaign of the American Revolutionary War.
-They settled in Blandford, Massachusetts, where Ashmun's father operated the tavern.
+They settled in Blandford, Massachusetts, where Ashmun's father operated a tavern.
 Ashmun's education was quite rudimentary, but he was taken under wing by Theodore Sedgwick, who gave him legal training.
 He was eventually admitted to the bar, and opened the first legal practice in Blandford.
 He married Lucy Hooker, daughter of John Hooker of Northampton, with whom he had five children.

 In 1807, Ashmun was awarded an honorary degree by Middlebury College, and moved to Northampton where he continued his law practice.